brownjordan317/dont/README.md

 └── mappo_uav_policy.pt
 ```

-`mappo_uav_policy_latest.pt` is refreshed during training using `train.latest_checkpoint_interval`, so test mode can keep pointing at one stable checkpoint path.
+`mappo_uav_policy_latest.pt` is refreshed during training using `train.latest_checkpoint_interval`.

+Important: periodic checkpoints are now written after the PPO optimizer step, so `*_latest.pt` reflects the newest trained weights rather than a pre-update snapshot from the same timestep.

 `Ctrl+C` writes an `_interrupted.pt` checkpoint before exiting.

+### TensorBoard

 TensorBoard logs are written under `train.tensorboard.log_dir`.
-By default, each training launch gets its own timestamped subdirectory, and `latest_run.txt` points to the newest one.
-After installing the updated requirements, you can inspect runs with:
+By default, each training launch gets its own timestamped subdirectory, and `latest_run.txt` points to the newest run.

+Launch TensorBoard with:

 ```bash
 tensorboard --logdir models_mappo/tensorboard
 ```

+Useful training curves include:

+- `train/mean_return_50`
+- `train/completion_rate_50`
+- `train/crash_rate_50`
+- `train/timeout_rate_50`
+- `train/waypoint_throughput_per_min_50`
+- `train/geofence_outside_steps_50`
+- `train/circling_steps_50`
+- `policy/reference_mae`

+Useful episode-level diagnostics include:

+- `episode/circling_steps`
+- `episode/circling_breakouts`
+- `episode/waypoint_reapproach_steps`
+- `episode/waypoint_reapproach_events`
+- `episode/deconfliction_time_s`
+- `episode/geofence_outside_steps`

+## Waypoint Re-approach

+The environment includes a runtime waypoint re-approach assist for fixed-wing geometry failures.

+If a UAV gets too close to a waypoint, cannot capture it cleanly within its turn limits, and starts stalling or circling, the environment:

+- resets the local reference route from the aircraft's current state
+- temporarily overrides the executed turn command with the reference breakout/rejoin command
+- keeps that assist active for a short minimum window
+- releases control once the aircraft has opened the geometry and can make a sane inbound pass again

+Those assisted steps are masked out of the PPO actor loss so the policy is not trained as if it chose the override itself.

 ## Testing

-Test mode runs the MAPPO checkpoint in `config/test_config.yaml` against either manual missions or generated missions, depending on `test.mission_mode`.
+Test mode runs the checkpoint in `config/test_config.yaml` against either:

+- `mission_mode: "missions"` for hand-authored scenarios
+- `mission_mode: "gen_mission"` for generated missions

+Useful switches:

-- Set `save_visuals: false` for a fast stats-only run
+- `save_visuals: false` for a fast stats-only run
-- Set `save_visuals: true` to also export an MP4 into `reports/`
+- `save_visuals: true` to export plots and, if enabled, an MP4 under `reports/`
+- `model_path: "models_mappo/mappo_uav_policy_latest.pt"` to keep testing the rolling latest checkpoint

 ## Evaluation

-Eval mode benchmarks one MAPPO checkpoint over randomized missions and writes a summary JSON to `results/eval_results.json`.
+Eval mode benchmarks one checkpoint over randomized missions and writes results to `results/eval_results.json`.

-The benchmark currently reports reward, completion, crash rate, safety interventions, and minimum separation statistics.
+The evaluation summary now includes more than reward alone.
+It records mission-success and behavior metrics such as:

+- waypoint completion rate
+- crash and timeout outcomes
+- waypoint throughput
+- geofence exits and outside steps
+- minimum pairwise separation
+- deconfliction time
+- circling steps and circling breakouts
+- waypoint re-approach steps and events
+- flown distance versus planned route distance

+This makes it easier to spot policies that achieve reward by circling, stalling, or drifting instead of completing missions cleanly.